-- 1. Degree, major or primary field of study for baccalaureate, master's, and doctoral level programs (BA, BS, MA, MS, Ph.D, and named degrees); - 2.
-Emphases, major or primary field of study within the bachelor of applied science (BAS); - 3.
-Primary field of study within an associates of arts and associate of science (AA and AS) if the primary field of study is developed for employment in a particular field or is not intended for transfer to a 4-year institution: - 4.
+- 1. Degree, major or primary field of study for baccalaureate, master's, and doctoral level programs (BA, BS, MA, MS, Ph.D, and named degrees); - Emphases, major or primary field of study within the bachelor of applied science (BAS); - Primary field of study within an associates of arts and associate of science (AA and AS) if the primary field of study is developed for employment in a particular field or is not intended for transfer to a 4-year institution; - 4.
 Primary field of study within an associate of applied science (AAS); - 5.
-Emphasis, concentration, or options that are converted into a major; - 6.
+Emphasis, concentration, or options that are converted into a major: - 6.
 Department, school, or college; - 7.
-Organization unit, center, or institute: - 8.
+Organization unit, center, or institute; - 8.
 Name change to a degree, major or primary field of study accompanied by a significant change in curriculum; - 9.
 Name change to a department, school, or college that is the result of a significant reorganization of existing units, consolidation, or change in mission; - 10.
 Name change to an organizational unit, center, or institute that is the result of a significant reorganization of existing units, consolidation, or change in mission; - 11.
-Deletion of any degree, major, primary field of study, department, school or college, center, institute or other structural organization; - 12.
-Deactivation of a previously approved degree, major or primary field of study that has no enrolled students and that an institution wishes to place on hold; and - 13.
-Reactivation of a previously approved degree, major or primary field of study that was placed on hold (or deactivated) by the institution for more than three years since the original approval date by the Board.
-Institutions seeking reactivation of a program must submit an updated program proposal for approval.
+Deletion of any degree, major, primary field of study, department, school or college, center, institute or other structural organization; and - 12.
+Deactivation of a previously approved degree, major or primary field of study that an institution wishes to place on hold.